drata/gcp-terraform-drata-setup/README.md

 2. Make sure the service account to authenticate this script has the roles `Organization Administrator`, `Service Account Admin`, `Service Account Key Admin` and ` Service Usage Admin`.
 3. Replace `main` in `ref=main` with the latest version from the [releases page](https://github.com/drata/gcp-terraform-drata-setup/releases).
 4. Replace `YOUR_ORGANIZATION_DOMAIN` with the GCP organization domain.
-5. You could replace `YOUR_PROJECT_ID` with the project ID optionally otherwise the default project is utilized.
+5. Replace `YOUR_PROJECT_ID` if the desired project is not the default project in your organization.
 6. Replace the given `drata_role_name` if you don't want the role added to be the default: `DrataReadOnly`.
 7. Back in your terminal, run `terraform init` to download/update the module.
 8. Run `terraform apply` and **IMPORTANT** review the plan output before typing `yes`.